Grand final: South Australian Football Association

-Prior to 1889, the South Australian Football Association (SAFA, now SANFL) was awarded to the team that finished top of the end-of-season ladder placings.
+Prior to 1889, the South Australian Football Association (SAFA, now SANFL) premiership was awarded to the team that finished top of the end-of-season ladder placings.

 In 1889, Norwood and Port Adelaide finished equal first with 14 wins and one draw, meaning a play-off was required to determine the premiership.
 In promoting the play-off, the local press referred to it as a "premiership match".
 This was played on October 5, and Norwood won the match 7.4 to 5.9.

 In 1894, Norwood and South Adelaide finished with a 13–5 record from their 18 matches.
 The play-off match was fixed for October 6, and despite a provision for 20 minute periods of extra time in the event of a draw at full time, the match was abandoned due to darkness with the scores level at 4.8 apiece.

 The SAFA fixed a replay for October 10, Labor Day: this was the first of seven grand final replays in elite Australian football history.

 Norwood won the replay 4.7 to South Adelaide 3.5, with Anthony "Bos" Daly kicking the winning goal as the final bell rang.